perryfranks/zmk_corne_prog_dvorak/README.md

 I have included a primitive layout diagram for reference in the config folder: guide.txt and print_friendly.txt.

+Please note that the layout doesn't have have RGB functionality currently though it is supported by ZMK and I'm sure can be enabled without too much headache.

 ### Deviations from the original layout:
 Apart from some adjustments made to transfer the layout to a smaller number of keys.
 The main deviation is in the modelling of the number/symbol keys still being SHIFT + Number = SYMBOL instead of SHIFT + SYMBOL = NUMBER.
 This was mainly a consideration for one handed use as symbols and numbers are separated by different layers already so this isn't very relavent.